 Parents should be offered information about what they might expect their baby or pregnancy remains to look like depending on the gestation and the type of management used.
 Some parents may wish to see their baby or any remains and others parents may not.
 Before a surgical procedure, staff should offer to gently describe what the remains will look like.
-This may include sensitively telling parents whether any remains will be recognisable and/ or complete.
-The woman's wish to see the remains needs to be clearly recorded.
+This may include sensitively telling parents whether any remains will be recognisable and/or complete.
+If a woman wishes to see the remains, this needs to be clearly recorded.